jay-beladiya/DATA6550-AlgorithmBias-Summer2026/README.md

 # DATA6550-AlgorithmBias-Summer2026

 A group project examining how historical racial covenants in Hennepin and Ramsey Counties, Minnesota, are reflected in modern housing data (**data bias**) and in modern mortgage lending outcomes (**algorithmic bias**).
-See `final_report.md` for the full write-up.

 ## Repository structure